-- Open a browser of your choice on your mobile and navigate, here.
+- Open a browser of your choice on your mobile and navigate to APK Mirror.

 - Download any other previous version.
-Now, we don’t want to back to much, so stick to recent versions.
+Now, we don’t want to back too far, so stick to recent versions.
 You can even install Beta (even Alpha) versions.
 Just avoid the latest one.
 Check the version number in Settings > Apps & notifications > All apps > Netflix > Storage.

 - Allow installation from third-party sources.